sujanp-kr/simb-ai-otic/deterministic_sigmoid_decision_tree.md

 # Deterministic and/or Sigmoid?

-So, the transformer architecutre came with a limitation of not distinguishing input from context and hence prompt injection is still an un solved problem.
+So, the transformer architecutre came with a limitation of not distinguishing input from context and hence prompt injection is still an un solved problem. (see articles below).

 "Due to fundamental limitations of language models, one must assume that if an LLM is supplied with untrusted input, it will produce arbitrary output.
 When that input includes private information, one must also assume that the model will output private information." - Microsoft, 2023
 [https://arxiv.org/html/2501.07238v1]